tinglis1/docker-containers/pipework/README.md

 ### Setting a ip for a docker container

 Set the container network mode to 'none' and then add the additional parameters input in the container advanced configuration.
+I have found it best to stop and start a contrainer rather than restart the conainer when making changes to the pipework_cmd.

 #### Static IP